qeirreps/qeirreps/README.txt

    "PATH_OF_qeirreps" is the location of the qeirreps executable file.
    "DIRECTORY_NAME" is the directory referred in 1-3, which contains "dir-wfn" and "output".

-   Some text files will be exported in "output", for example, "character_import.txt".
+   Some text files will be exported in "output", for example, "character.dat".
-   Check the document in reference directory "qeirreps/reference/README_ref.txt" for more information.
+   Check the document and files in reference directory for more information.

    For materials with inversion symmetry, qeirreps can also evaluate the Z4 index.
    An option of filling should be added to the command as